takuti/takuti.me/_content/en/note/post-pandemic-first-international-trip.md

 title: My First Post-Pandemic International Trip
 images: [/images/post-pandemic-first-international-trip/river.jpeg]
 lastmod: '2022-09-02'
-keywords: [international, trip, meet, canada, travel, pandemic, traveling, relocating, river, flight]
+keywords: [international, trip, canada, meet, travel, pandemic, was, traveling, relocating, river]
-recommendations: [/note/relocating-to-canada/, /note/annual-review-2022/, /note/annual-review-2021/]
+recommendations: [/note/relocating-to-canada/, /note/annual-review-2021/, /note/annual-review-2022/]
 ---

 Last week, I was traveling to the US to meet some of my friends, which was my first post-pandemic international trip[^1].
 It was simply awesome, and the experience has strongly amplified [my traveler identity](/note/atomic-habits/).
 Even though I already restarted enjoying domestic travels, international ones are still a lot different in terms of the experience we can gain and people we can meet with.
 Speaking of travel restrictions, as of writing, entering the US by air requires a pre-flight COVID test regardless of vaccination status, whereas entering Canada has no restriction as long as you are fully vaccinated.